hienmoon1017/Amazon-Store-Sales-Marketing-Performance-Analysis/README.md

-# Amazon Store's Sales & Marketing Performance Analysis in December 2023
+# Amazon Store's Sales & Marketing Performance Analysis in Dec,2023
 Here is the summary of requirement to analyze the Amazon Store's Sales &amp; Marketing Performance in Dec-2023

 |      | Amazon Store's Sales & Marketing Performance Analysis in Dec-2023                          |